Cobuilding/cobuilding.ca/_posts/2012-01-03-layout-table-of-contents-sticky.md

 ---
-title: "Layout: Post with Sticky Table of Contents"
+title: 'Layout: Post with Sticky Table of Contents'
 tags:
 - table of contents
 toc: true
 toc_sticky: true

 ---
 "Stick" table of contents to the top of a page by adding `toc_sticky: true` to its YAML Front Matter.

 ```yaml